 Dry kitten food can be cheap

-There are a huge range of dried kitten food options available, but at the lower end of the spectrum they are incredibly cheap.
+There are a huge range of dried kitten food options available.
+At the lower end of the spectrum they are incredibly cheap.

 How much dry food should I feed my kitten?

-Just remember that as he grows your kitten will need increasing amounts of food, so keep an eye on him and refer to the instructions on the packet for increasing quantities for your growing cat.
+Just remember that as he grows your kitten will need increasing amounts of food, so keep an eye on him.
+Refer to the instructions on the packet for increasing quantities for your growing cat.

 Potential problems with dry kitten food